InfraLore/make_for_devops/chapters/01-why_make.md

 Even in organizations with excellent documentation practices, a shadow knowledge base emerges: team lore.
-This is the collection of unwritten rules, workarounds, and tribal knowledge that experienced engineers accumulate:
+This is the collection of unwritten rules, workarounds, and accumulated wisdom that experienced engineers carry:

 - "Always run that command twice—the first time fails but initializes something"
 - "Don't deploy on Fridays between 2-4 PM when the batch job runs"